jlimadev/aws-certification-cloud-practitioner-notes/notes/aws-architecting-and-ecosystem/README.md

 - AWS Blogs: https://aws.amazon.com/blogs/aws/
 - AWS Forums (community): https://forums.aws.amazon.com/index.jspa
+  - AWS Forums is an AWS community platform where people can help each other.
+It is not used to deploy technologies on AWS.
 - AWS Whitepapers & Guides: https://aws.amazon.com/whitepapers
+  - AWS Whitepapers are technical content authored by AWS and the AWS community to expand your knowledge of the cloud.
+They include technical whitepapers, technical guides, reference material, and reference architectures diagrams.
+You can find useful content for your deployment, but it is not a service that will deploy technologies.
 - AWS Quick Starts: https://aws.amazon.com/quickstart/

+  - Quick Starts are built by AWS solutions architects and partners to help you deploy popular technologies on AWS, based on AWS best practices for security and high availability.
+These accelerators reduce hundreds of manual procedures into just a few steps, so you can build your production environment quickly and start using it immediately.
+  - Each Quick Start includes AWS CloudFormation templates that automate the deployment and a guide that discusses the architecture and provides step-by-step deployment instructions.

 - Automated, gold-standard deployments in the AWS Cloud
 - Build your production environment quickly with templates
 - Example: WordPress on AWS https://fwd.aws/P3yyv?did=qs_card&trk=qs_card